eiguren/intw/tutorials/siesta-intw/Tutorial.md

 ## Silicon band structure with SIESTA and Wannier

 In this example, first of all, we will do a small introduction to a band structure calculation with SIESTA.
-In second place, we will see how is used SIESTA's interface to `wannier90.x`, comparing the wannierized band structure with the original SIESTA calculation.
-And finally, we will show how to use the interface `siesta2intw.x`, doing the wannierization using intw's `intw2W90.x` utility and, comparing the band structure wannierized with intw and the SIESTA's one.
+And in second place, we will see how to use the interface `siesta2intw.x` and intw's `intw2W90.x` utility to construct the Wannier functions, comparing the Wannier interpolated band structure with SIESTA's band structure.
+At the end, we will also show how can be used SIESTA's own interface to `wannier90.x`.

 All files to run this example can be found in the `1-silicon` directory.

 ```
-$ ls
+$ ls 1-silicon/
 intw.in                 s2intw.in    si.win
 bands_siesta2nxy.bash   silicon.fdf
 bands_wannier2nxy.bash  Si.psf